 What are the OOPS concepts in Java?

 OOPs stands for Object-oriented programming.
-OOPs in Java organizes a program around the various objects and well-defined interfaces.
-The OOPs Concepts in Java are abstraction, encapsulation, inheritance, and polymorphism.
+OOPs in Java organize a program around the various objects and well-defined interfaces.
+The OOP concepts in Java are abstraction, encapsulation, inheritance, and polymorphism.
 These concepts aim to implement real-world entities in programs.

 The four basics of OOP are abstraction, encapsulation, inheritance, and polymorphism.
 These are the main ideas behind Java’s Object-Oriented Programming.